 Courtesan au chocolat!
 Je t’aime!
-I knew as soon as I saw these star-making pastries in Wes Anderson’s completely fantastic latest movie Grand Budapest Hotel that I had to try making them.
+I knew as soon as I saw these star-making pastries in Wes Anderson’s fantastical, whimsical movie Grand Budapest Hotel that I had to try making them.
 Plus… I’m pretty pumped about this – it’s an online baking party and you’re invited, as I’m not the only one having an OMG choux moment today!
 Check out my sweet fellow blogger friends rocking some amazing courtesan au chocolat: Molly’s post on My Name Is Yeh and Renee’s post on Will Frolic For Food!
 So FUN to see what everyone came up with!

 So what the heck are these cartoonish looking stacks?!
 Tall, whimsical towers of chocolate ganache-filled choux pastry dunked in the prettiest pastel glazes – I felt like a little kid creating a fantasy land of candy coloured cream puff castles.
 Biting into the pastry, the sugary vanilla glazed puff was airy and crisp yet it collapsed like a light, chocolate-filled cloud in my mouth.
 It was my first time making choux and it was pretty much this Grand Budapest Hotel courtesan au chocolat video that propelled me to get baking.
 Chouxper powers!